 Neodymium block magnets have regular shapes.
 Different numbers of neodymium block magnets can be spliced into various shapes.
 At the same time, the magnetism will increase as the number of magnets increases.

-1） Using about two small neodymium block magnets and attaching them to the shank of the screwdriver.
+1） Use about two small neodymium block magnets and attach them to the shank of the screwdriver.
 The attractive force of the magnet makes the nut and tip to be combined without falling.

 2） As we said before, the magnetism will increase as the number of magnets increases.
 Therefore, we can also use more, such as four small neodymium block magnets shown in the video, and attach them to the hammer.
 Then attach the nails we need to the magnet.
-This saves us the time to repeatedly take out the nails from the drawer or the box.
+This saves us the time of repeatedly taking out the nails from the drawer or the box.

-3） Is the scattered nails one of you troubles?
-Because the nails are sharp at one end, you have to pick one by one to collect them, which is a time-consuming work.
+3） Is the scattered nails one of your troubles?
+Because the nails are sharp at one end, you have to pick them one by one to collect them, which is time-consuming work.
 With the help of magnetic force, the scattered nails can be collected at one time.
 So convenient, right?
 You can give it a try!

-5） Because of its magnetism, magnets can attract ferromagnetic materials, such as iron, steel, nickel, cobalt.
+5） Because of their magnetism, magnets can attract ferromagnetic materials, such as iron, steel, nickel, and cobalt.
 Therefore, the clever use of magnets in life can store many items, such as keys.